Can dogs eat rice?

 As with rice, dogs should not eat uncooked quinoa.
 The reasons are a bit different here, though.
 Since quinoa is a seed, quinoa can be subjected to chemicals, etc. Quinoa also produces Saponin to protect itself from insects and could be toxic to dogs.
 Washing and cooking ensure the quinoa is safe for your dog.

-If your dog does get ahold of some uncooked quinoa, find out how much and call the vet if you feel it was too much, given the size of your dog.
+If your dog does get ahold of some uncooked quinoa, find out how much and call the vet if you feel it is too much, given the size of your dog.
 Also, call the vet if you are unsure.

 What can I add to rice to make it healthier and tastier for my dogs?